Chiamh/alignment-nf/README.md

 * bt2_out/DNA (for metagenomes) or bt2_out/RNA (for metatranscriptomes) for pangenome mapping results using bowtie2
     * \*bt2_microbe_pangenome_aligned.bam : BAM file after alignment of reads (non-paired manner) to pangene catalog.
-	* \*bt2_microbe_pangenome_filtered_cov.tsv : Tab separated file containing unpaired read coverage across pangenes.
+	* \*bt2_microbe_pangenome_filtered_cov.tsv : Tab separated file containing unpaired (unless chosen otherwise) read coverage across pangenes.
 Only pangenes with >= 50% coverage are reported here.
 	* \*bt2_microbe_pangenome.fastq.gz : All reads that did not align to the pangene catalog.

 * STAR_out/ (for metatranscriptomes only) RNA aligned to pangenome using STAR